Performance Opportunities

 Video Recordings

+In a live performance there would only be one chance to perform.
 A mock live performance means that the student is to only have one opportunity to record themselves.
-The video should be in a raw format and not be edited.
+The video should be in a raw format and not edited.
+Use either a phone or tablet to record video.

 Please do not send me video.
 The video should be brought to the lesson on a device owned by the student or the student’s family.